ValeriyMaslenikov/tg-notify-deleted-messages/README.md

 ## Roadmap

+### Display the chat, from which the message was deleted

+Now it sends only the information about the sender of the message, but it doesn't point, from which entity the message was deleted.

 ### Preload the history, when the application starts

 If you want to support the old messages, but you start this application recently,